 The answer, of course, is the disabled.

 From mobility issues to mental processing problems, the spectrum of human disability runs a huge gamut.
 It’s diverse, just like humanity itself.
 Regardless, a home automation system can drastically improve the quality of life for the disabled.
-Discover how below from JJ Orion, a home automation and lighting control installer.
+Discover how below from Bravas, a home automation and lighting control installer.

 Home Automation and Disability: What’s the Link?